MishraAnisha/CareConnect/README.md

 ## Project Overview

-The **Doctor Appointment Website** is an easy-to-use platform that allows users to schedule appointments with doctors online.
+**CareConnect**, our **Doctor Appointment Website** is an easy-to-use platform that allows users to schedule appointments with doctors online.
 The website provides features for users to find doctors based on specialty, request an appointment, and manage their health-related appointments.
 It also includes a robust admin panel for managing doctor details and patient appointments.

 ## Features